 Balances: A block and tackle system used in the jamb liner of double hung or single hung units.

-Bars: A narrow rabbeted, horizontal or vertical sash or door member in an authentic divided lite unit, extending from rail to rail or stile to stile along the total length or width of the glass opening.
+Bars: A narrow rabbeted, horizontal or vertical sash or door member in an authentic divided lite unit, extending from rail to rail, or stile to stile, along the total length or width of the glass opening.

 Brick Mould Casing (BMC): An exterior moulding of window and door frames that abuts the exterior facing material of the structure.
-The casing serves as the boundary moulding for brick or other siding material and also helps to form a rabbet for screens and/or storm sash or a combination door.
+The casing serves as the boundary moulding for brick or other siding material and also helps to form a rabbet for screens and/or a storm sash or combination door.

 Cam Lock: A lever operated lock which is used to prevent intrusion through the sash.
 Cam locks and keepers were installed on the jambs and stiles of older Casemasters and awnings.